 Cape May Point State Park

-This is a state park with a constantly changing shoreline, dunes, freshwater coastal marsh and ponds, forested islands, and varied uplands and has trails throughout each of these habitats.
+This state park has a constantly changing shoreline, dunes, freshwater coastal marsh and ponds, forested islands, varied uplands, and trails throughout each habitat.
 Located on the southern tip of New Jersey, visitors come to see the Cape May lighthouse, but there’s much to explore here since this site is part of the NJ Coastal Heritage Trail.

 Light House Avenue, Cape May Point, NJ 08212